yjie10/yjie10/README.md

 ### ꒰ᐢ⸝⸝•༝•⸝⸝ᐢ꒱ Hello there!

-This is Yiying, located in Los Angeles, CA. <br />
+This is Yiying from Los Angeles, CA. <br />
 I'm a Front End Engineer and walking down the path to become a Full Stack Engineer.

 <!--